 It is your responsibility to read your Oxford email.

-Anything that is emailed to you at your Oxford address will be deemed to have been read by you.
-Failure on your part to do so will not be accepted as an excuse for any resulting problems.
+Email sent to your Oxford address will be deemed to have been read by you.
+Failure on your part to read your email will not be accepted as an excuse for any resulting problems.